When was the last time you thought about—or revisited—your organization’s fire safety and evacuation plan?

 1. Draft & Implement a Carefully Curated Evacuation Plan

 In accordance with the federal “ADA Best Practices Tool Kit for State and Local Governments,” pre-emergency planning should also be inclusive of disabled employees.
-While it’s important to test and modify evacuation processes, enlisting those with disabilities for suggestions and feedback will ensure all plan phases align with ADA requirements.
+While it’s important to test and modify evacuation processes, enlisting those with disabilities for suggestions and feedback will ensure all plan phases align with ADA requirements and other local laws.

 Clearly mark and illuminate quick exits, and post evacuation route maps within common areas, stairwells, and elevators.
 Employees must learn all appropriate exits.